Conclave: Seclusion and resolution

-Adrian V abolished Gregory X's strict regulations in 1276, but Celestine V, elected in 1294 following a two-year vacancy, restored them.
-In 1562 Pius IV issued a papal bull that introduced regulations relating to the enclosure of the conclave and other procedures.
-Gregory XV issued two bulls that covered the most minute of details relating to the election; the first, in 1621, concerned electoral processes, while the other, in 1622, fixed the ceremonies to be observed.
-In December 1904 Pope Pius X issued an apostolic constitution consolidating almost all the previous rules, making some changes, Vacante sede apostolica.
+In 1276, Adrian V abolished Gregory X's strict regulations.
+Celestine V, elected in 1294 following a two-year vacancy, restored them.
+In 1562, Pius IV issued a papal bull that introduced regulations relating to the enclosure of the conclave and other procedures.
+Gregory XV issued two bulls that covered the most minute of details relating to the election.
+The first, in 1621, concerned electoral processes.
+The other, in 1622, fixed the ceremonies to be observed.
+In December 1904, Pope Pius X issued an apostolic constitution consolidating almost all the previous rules, albeit with some changes, the Vacante sede apostolica.
 John Paul II instituted several reforms in 1996.

 The location of the conclaves became fixed in the fourteenth century.
-Since the end of the Western Schism in 1417, they have taken place in Rome (except in 1799–1800, when French troops occupying Rome forced the election to be held in Venice), and normally in what, since the Lateran Treaties of 1929, has become the independent Vatican City State.
+Since the end of the Western Schism in 1417, they have taken place in Rome, except in 1799–1800, when French troops occupying Rome forced the election to be held in Venice, and normally in what, since the Lateran Treaties of 1929, has become the independent Vatican City State.
 Since 1846, when the Quirinal Palace was used, the Sistine Chapel in the Vatican has served as the location of the election.
-Popes have often fine-tuned the rules for the election of their successors: Pope Pius XII's Vacantis Apostolicae Sedis (1945) governed the conclave of 1958, Pope John XXIII's Summi Pontificis electio (1962) that of 1963, Pope Paul VI's Romano Pontifici eligendo (1975) the two conclaves of 1978, John Paul II's Universi Dominici Gregis (1996) that of 2005, and two amendments by Benedict XVI (2007, 2013) that of 2013.
+Popes have often fine-tuned the rules for the election of their successors: Pope Pius XII's Vacantis Apostolicae Sedis (1945) governed the conclave of 1958, Pope John XXIII's Summi Pontificis electio (1962) that of 1963, Pope Paul VI's Romano Pontifici eligendo (1975) the two conclaves of 1978, Pope John Paul II's Universi Dominici gregis (1996) that of 2005, and two amendments by Pope Benedict XVI (2007 and 2013) that of 2013 and 2025.